jvriemsdijk/Npuzzle10441913/doc/Design Document.md

  - If it is the blank tile (boolean)
  - Its original position, aka the position it should have for a game win (int)

  ### GameBoard ###

  This class is used for maintaining the board state.
 It contains:
  - A Map with all the board positions as keys and the Tiles as values (Map<int, Tile>)
  - A function which checks if the game is won
+ - Number of moves made by the user
+ - Difficulty
+ - Time spent?